-Do you remember how your parents used to tell you: “Don´t do drugs!”?
+Do you remember how your parents used to tell you: “Don´t do drugs”?
 Some counselor´s mentors can give you a parallel advice: “Don´t do insurance!”

 Setting up a cash-only practice is a tempting idea.
-You do not have to worry too much about billing and you can determine your own prices for provided services.
+You do not have to worry too much about billing, and you can determine your own prices for provided services.
 The drawback is that establishing a private practice, either with insurance or without it, is not easy – setting up a “cash-only” practice is even more difficult.

 According to my survey, an intake appointment (90801) pays around $100 for a specialist with a Master’s degree.
-The further individual therapies (90806) bring around $75-87, and couples counseling sessions more than $10.
+The further individual therapies (90806) bring around $75-87, and couples counseling sessions – more than $10.

-Note: I am speaking about 45-minute therapies, not 1-hour therapies.
+(Note: I am speaking about 45-minute therapies, not 1-hour therapies.)

-If there are gaps in your schedule, or if your sliding scale is critically decreasing under the level which would be otherwise paid by insurance, then the insurance is the best choice for you.
+If there are gaps in your schedule, or if your sliding scale is critically decreasing under the level which would be otherwise paid by insurance, then insurance is the best choice for you.

 The cooperation with insurance is not infeasible.
-However, you can leave it to a billing company which you can easily hire for a small cost – 8% of what they collect.
-There are also client co-pays and deductibles (money you receive from your clients) so the final cost is about 5.5% of your gross income.
+However, you can leave it to a billing company, which you can easily hire for a small cost – 8% of what they collect.
+There are also client co-pays and deductibles (money you receive from your clients), so the final cost is about 5.5% of your gross income.

-4) “I refuse to be a ´slave to´/employee of insurance companies”
+4) “I refuse to be a slave to/employee of insurance companies.”

 As a part of an insurance company network, you are not its employee or slave.
 You are affiliated (i.e.credentialed) – you were approved to bill insurance for certain services that you provide to their insured clients.

-To obtain payment for services, some counselors assign a different diagnosis, such as Major Depressive Disorder, which is considerably far from patient´s symptoms.
+To obtain payment for services, some counselors assign a different diagnosis, such as Major Depressive Disorder, which is considerably far from the patient´s symptoms.

 Let me clarify this misinformation.
 Being networked with an insurance company does not mean that you have to see only some specific patients or clients.
 You still have the option to choose your clients.

 In this article, we examined 6 generally known rumors about accepting insurance.
-I do not claim that insurance is the right for your practice.
+I do not claim that insurance is absolutely right for your practice.
 The decision has to be considered thoroughly before its approval.